The Secret Behind How to Transition from Co Sleeping to Crib: Be Consistent

 Putting a plan in place and following it closely will help your baby quickly get used to their new nighttime routine.

-Have you ever suffered through a night of tossing and turning because you were in an unfamiliar place or sleeping on a mattress that wasn’t your own?
+Have you ever suffered through a night of tossing and turning because you were in an unfamiliar place?
+Or lost plenty of good hours of rest because you were sleeping on a mattress that wasn’t your own?

-It’s common for anyone—adults and babies alike—to have a hard time sleeping when they’re getting used to a new sleeping environment or are adjusting to new nighttime sounds.
+It’s common for anyone (adults and babies alike!) to have a hard time sleeping when they’re getting used to a new sleeping environment.
+Or when they’re adjusting to new nighttime sounds.

 Your baby has gotten used to the comfortable feeling of sleeping by your side.
 Suddenly moving across the room into a crib of their own—or moving into a whole new room of their own—is bound to create some confusion and discomfort during the transition stage.